theiterators/pekko-http-quickstart-scala.g8/docs/src/main/paradox/http-server.md

 ## Binding the HTTP server

-Binding the `Route` to a HTTP server on a TCP port is done from the root behavior actor on startup through the separate method
+Binding the `Route` to an HTTP server on a TCP port is done from the root behavior actor on startup through the separate method
 `startHttpServer`, we have introduced it to avoid accidentally accessing internal state of the bootstrap actor.

 The `bindAndhandle` method that does the actual binding takes three parameters; `routes`, the hostname, and the port.